tumayun/leancloud-ruby-client/README.md

 ## Users

 Many apps have a unified login that works across the mobile app and other systems.
-Accessing user accounts through parse-ruby-client lets you build this functionality on top of AV.
+Accessing user accounts through parse-ruby-client lets you build this functionality on top of LC.

 In general, users have the same features as other objects, such as the flexible schema.
 The differences are that user objects must have a username and password, the password is automatically encrypted and stored securely, and Parse enforces the uniqueness of the `username` and `email` fields.